ucipass/autosave/README.md

 # Autosave

-Automatically save configuration files, mac tables and arp tables of several routers and/or switched based on an inventory file
+Automatically save configuration files, mac tables and arp tables of several routers and/or switches based on an inventory file

 ## Installation